aspose-email/Aspose.Email-API-Reference-Tutorials/email/english/java/advanced-email-attachments/extracting-attachments-from-email-messages/_index.md

 ---
-title: "How to Extract Email Attachments from Email Messages Using Aspose.Email for Java"
+title: "How to extract attachments from msg files using Aspose.Email for Java"
 linktitle: Extracting Attachments from Email Messages in Aspose.Email
 second_title: Aspose.Email Java Email Management API
-description: "Learn how to extract email attachments and extract attachments from msg files with Aspose.Email for Java.
-This Aspose email tutorial walks you through the steps."
+description: "Learn how to extract attachments from msg files and save them to a folder with Aspose.Email for Java.
+This tutorial walks you through the steps."
 weight: 13
 url: /java/advanced-email-attachments/extracting-attachments-from-email-messages/
-date: 2025-11-30
+date: 2026-04-21
+keywords:
+- extract attachments from msg
+- how to extract attachments
+- extract attachments to folder
 ---

 {{< blocks/products/pf/main-wrap-class >}}